arangodb/arangodb/Documentation/Books/Manual/Installation/Linux.md

 ### Other Distributions

-For other distributions or to change the password, run `arango-secure-installation` to set a root password.
+For other distributions to set a _root_ password, run `arango-secure-installation`.